ff0000-ad-tech/font-fixer/README.md

 # font-fixer

 This package utilizes a publically available C program that removes DRM from `.ttf` fonts.
-It is utilized for brand-owned fonts that need to serve in-banner.
+It is utilized for brand-owned fonts that need to serve in-banner, in particular Internet Explorer which will refuse to load a licensed font.

 ## CLI Usage